The easiest way to insert a Google Maps map into WordPress is probably the one we’re going to look at below.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3179.016523905674!2d-3.5903353482002385!3d37.176078279774075!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0xd71fcb7977fb93b%3A0x808dd1ef1221a27f!2sAlhambra!5e0!3m2!1ses!2ses!4v1626065631650!5m2!1ses!2ses" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

-In fact, if we simplify, so that you see the code more clearly, we would have the following:
+In fact, if we simplify, so that you can see the code more clearly, we would have the following:

 <iframe src="#" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>